jamesseanwright/wax/README.md

 An experimental, JSX-compatible renderer for the Web Audio API.
 I wrote Wax for my [Manchester Web Meetup](https://www.meetup.com/Manchester-Web-Meetup) talk, _Manipulating the Web Audio API with JSX and custom renderers_ (video coming soon).

+While it has decent test coverage and is stable, I still deem this to be a work-in-progress. **Use in production at your own risk!**

 ```jsx
 /** @jsx createAudioElement */